anandijain/MyQuantum/README.md

 [![Coveralls](https://coveralls.io/repos/github/anandijain/MyQuantum/badge.svg?branch=master)](https://coveralls.io/github/anandijain/MyQuantum?branch=master)
 [![Build Status](https://api.cirrus-ci.com/github/anandijain/MyQuantum.svg)](https://cirrus-ci.com/github/anandijain/MyQuantum)

+If you are new to quantum computing/never taken linear algebra, make sure you understand the different definitions.

+## Basic reference

+* QC is reversible, so all operators must be invertible, specifically unitary.
+* The two key concepts of QIS are superposition and entanglement.

 ## includes

 * Basics of Quantum Linear Algebra (theorems, gates, no proofs)
 * Ability to play around w 1-2 qubits for learning

 ## todo

+* fix building docs to gh-pages **(you can build docs on your own though)**
+* Toffoli or n-qubit controlled unitary gate.
 * use Base/LinearAlg for norming
 * deutsch/deutsch-jozsa, quantum tele, superdense coding, and maybe qft
 * write pauli(n) a function using kronecker δ.